Artificial intelligence helps break barriers for Hispanic homeownership

 They also built a voice-based assistant called Betsy that manages more than 127,000 borrower interactions each month.
 A Spanish-language version is in development.

-“Financial literacy can be challenging for Hispanic borrowers or borrowers in other underserved populations,” Pierce said.
+“Financial literacy can be challenging for Hispanic borrowers or borrowers in other underserved populations,” said Leah Price, vice president of Tinman platform.
 “Tools like Betsy can interact and engage with customers in a way that feels supportive and not judgmental.”